Ian20252/AND-gate/docs/info.md

 ## How it works

-it is an AND gate
+"it is an AND gate"

 ## How to test

-Use the first two switches to turn on led
+"Use the first two switches to turn on led"

 ## External hardware

-led
+"led"